-Detentions resume in Belarus as students take to the streets
+Belarus: Students detained while protesting nation’s leader

-MOSCOW (AP) — Belarusian authorities on Tuesday resumed detaining protesters in the capital, Minsk, where students took to the streets demanding the resignation of the country’s authoritarian leader after an election the opposition denounced as rigged.
+KYIV, Ukraine (AP) — Belarusian authorities resumed detaining protesters in the country’s capital Tuesday as university students took to the streets to demand the resignation of the country’s authoritarian leader after an election the political opposition has denounced as rigged.

-Several dozen students on Tuesday held pickets outside their universities and marched through the city center on the fourth week of mass protests rocking the country.
-Belarusian media reported that at least 18 students were detained as police moved to break up the crowd.
+Hundreds of students gathered outside universities in different parts of Minsk and marched through the city center to the national Education Ministry, continuing a fourth straight week of mass post-election protests in Belarus.

-President Alexander Lukashenko has dismissed the protesters as Western puppets and bristled at the demands for him to step down after 26 years in power or start a dialogue with the opposition.
+President Alexander Lukashenko has dismissed protest participants as Western puppets and bristled at demands for him to step down after 26 years in power or start a dialogue with the opposition.
+The demonstrators protesting Tuesday chanted “Go away!,” referring to Lukashenko, and held banners demanding freedom for political prisoners.

+According to the Viasna human rights center, several university professors were also detained, and riot police beat up many of the detained students.
+Valentin Stefanovich, a human rights advocate with the Viasna center, called the beatings “an untoward reaction of the authorities to a peaceful protest.”

+“Students and universities in general are a highly explosive group,” Stefanovich told The Associated Press.
+“The authorities are really scared of strikes starting in universities and are carrying out demonstrative intimidation acts.”

 After a ferocious crackdown on demonstrators in the first days after the Aug.
-9 vote that caused international outrage, his government has avoided large-scale violence against demonstrators and sought to end the protests with threats and the selective jailing of activists.
+9 election generated international outrage, the Belarusian government has avoided large-scale violence against demonstrators and sought to end the protests with threats and the selective jailing of activists.

 Several organizers of strikes at top industrial plants have been detained.
 On Tuesday, people started gathering near several large plants in support of the striking workers.